rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/console/_index.en.md

 weight: 10
 ---

+The web console is integrated in the RustDesk server Pro, serviced by the `21114` port.

 Features:

+- Browse devices
 - Add/modify users and user groups
 - Modify device access permissions
 - Browse device connection logs and the other logs
 - Update settings
 - Manage client settings sync strategies
+- Manage shared address books
+- Generate custom client build

 ### Log in